Leslie Buckley seeks to have two inspectors withdrawn from INM investigation

 The inspectors were appointed by then High Court president Mr Justice Peter Kelly in September 2018 on the application of the Office of the Director of Corporate Enforcement (ODCE).

-The appointment was sought following the ODCE’s year long investigation into matters raised in protected disclosures made in 2016 and 2017 by former INM CEO Robert Pitt and former INM Chief Financial Officer Mr Preston.
+The appointment was sought following the ODCE’s year long investigation into matters raised in protected disclosures made in 2016 and 2017 by former INM chief executive Robert Pitt and former INM chief financial officer Mr Preston.

-The ODCE raised concerns about issues including an alleged data breach at INM in 2014.